logicguy1/The-all-in-one-discord-tool/README.md

   <h3 align="center">The all in one discord tool</h3>

   <p align="center">
-    All the discod tool you could need in one
+    All the discord tool you could need in one
     <br />
     <a href="https://github.com/logicguy1/The-all-in-one-discord-tool/wiki"><strong>Explore the docs »</strong></a>
     <br />